-The International Property Measurement Standards Coalition (IPMSC) is a group of professional and not-for-profit organisations from around the world, committed to the development and implementation of an international standard for property measurement.
+The International Property Measurement Standards Coalition (IPMSC) is a group of 44 professional and not-for-profit organisations from around the world, committed to the development and implementation of an international standard for measuring property.

-At present, the way property assets – such as homes, office buildings or shopping centres – are measured varies dramatically from one market to the next.
-For example, in some markets it is established practice to include common space (lift shafts; communal hallways etc) in floor area measurements; in others, off-site parking might be included or even swimming pools.
+At present, the way property assets – such as homes, offices or shopping centres – are measured varies dramatically.
+For example, in some parts of the world it is established practice to include common space (lift shafts; communal hallways etc) in floor area measurements; in others off-site parking might be included or even swimming pools.

-With so many different methods of measurement in use, it makes it difficult for global investors, occupiers and tenants to accurately compare space.
-Research by global property firm Jones Lang LaSalle suggests that, depending on the method used, a property’s floor area measurement can deviate by as much as 24%.
+With so many different methods of measurement in use, it makes it difficult for property users, investors, occupiers and developers to accurately compare space.
+Research by global property firm JLL shows that, depending on the method used, a property’s floor area can deviate by as much as 24%.

 The International Property Measurement Standards Coalition (IPMSC) is an international group of professional and not-for-profit organisations working together to develop and embed a single property measurement standard.